Body of Sin

 Body of Sin.
 (Rom 6:6).
 If the body is the Prophetic Word, can it be said of sin?
 In a sense, yes, but not in the way the reader might imagine.
 The Word does not provide a perfect vision of transcendence, only an adequate one, just as the body is an adequate analog of the resurrection body.

-If the spirit of Christ is in us, the power fo the carnal body, and the bondage of carnal thinking, although still operational, is counted dead because of sin (v.10).
-But it can be “quickened.”
-Abbot says this quickening means “sanctify,” but most put it as a future promised bodily resurrection by the Spirit.
-Both seem to apply.
-That is, it is not now destroyed, but counted as already destroyed by the assurance of the coming prophetic realization.
-Imputation is a proleptic concept As no aspect of the PW or the body are counted as evil, but only “in part,” we are not to allow its God-given challenges to command our passions for truth, but overcome them and build on its present opportunities for better vision of our love, Messiah, and His glory.
+If the Spirit of Christ dwells in us, then the power of the carnal body and the bondage of carnal thought—though still present—are counted as dead because of sin (v.10).
+Yet they can be quickened.
+Abbot takes this quickening to mean sanctification; others see it as referring to the promised bodily resurrection by the Spirit.
+Likely, both senses apply.
+The body is not yet destroyed, but is counted as already destroyed, by virtue of the sure prophetic realization to come.
+Imputation itself is a proleptic category: neither the Prophetic Word nor the body is inherently evil, but only “in part.”
+We are not to let the challenges God has assigned to the body and the Word dominate our passion for Truth.
+Rather, we are to overcome them—and through them, build a clearer vision of our love, our Messiah, and His glory.

 This website uses cookies.